starkfell/100DaysOfIaC/articles/day.78.AZDO-Teams-Integrate.md

 # Day 78 - Azure DevOps Integration with Microsoft Teams - Part 1

 Working in a company that is 100% cloud-focused, it's easy to wind up with too many portals to deal with, sucking time away from actual work.
-This is one reason I love Microsoft Teams, because it offers so many opportunities to integrate your tools and services into the Teams client where I am already spending time.
+This is one reason I love Microsoft Teams, because it offers so many opportunities to integrate our tools and services into the Teams client where I am already spending time.

 Teams allows us to add tabs to a channel, private chat, or group chat to integrate our cloud services.
 This way, we can keep the services we work with most close at hand in the client where we're already collaborating.